-- Having a pre-term baby– If the cervix opens up during the later stage of the second trimester, there are high chances of the baby being born much ahead of time.
+- Preterm baby– If the cervix opens up during the later stage of the second trimester, there are high chances of the baby being born much ahead of time.
 In such a case, the baby will require life support and incubator until it grows to a stage where it can function independently.

-- Stillbirth – A pregnancy loss that happens after week 20 if the pregnancy is called stillbirth.
+- Stillbirth – A pregnancy loss that happens after week 20 is called a stillbirth.
 When the baby is born very young it usually does not have the growth and development to survive outside the uterus.

-While these complications exist, timely remedial measures such as medications, surgical procedures and rest can help many mothers to successfully deliver their full term babies.
+While these complications exist, timely remedial measures such as medications, surgical procedures and rest can help most women to successfully deliver their full-term babies.

 How Often Does It Happen?